Agentic Run Receipts

 The product bet

 SecurityRecipes is positioned as the secure context layer for agentic AI.
-The strongest product shape is not another prompt catalog; it is a control plane that can tell a buyer:
+The strongest product shape is not another prompt catalog; it is a control plane that can tell a reviewer:

 • which context an agent was allowed to retrieve,